-Best iPhone External Microphones for Video iMore 2021
+Best iPhone external microphones for video iMore 2021

-- Best Overall: RØDE VideoMic Me-L
+- Best overall: RØDE VideoMic Me-L Microphone

-- Best Value: PoP Voice Lavalier Microphone
+- Best value: PoP Voice Lavalier Microphone

-- Best Lavalier: PowerDeWise Lavalier Lapel Microphone
+- Best lavalier: PowerDeWise Lavalier Lapel Microphone

-- Best for Interviews: Shure MV88 Digital Microphone
+- Best for interviews: Shure MV88 Digital Microphone

-- Most Flexible: Movo VXR10 Universal Cardioid Condenser Video Microphone
+- Most flexible: Movo VXR10 Universal Cardioid Condenser Video Microphone

-Best Overall: RØDE VideoMic Me-L
+Best overall: RØDE VideoMic Me-L